icopy-site/awesome/docs/awesome/awesome-dotnet.md

 ## Serialization

-* [Ceras](https://github.com/rikimaru0345/Ceras) - [Very fast](https://github.com/rikimaru0345/Ceras#performance-benchmarks) binary serializer for .NET/Core/Unity; [huge set of features](https://github.com/rikimaru0345/Ceras/wiki/Full-feature-list-&-planned-features), can be used [for easy networking](https://www.rikidev.com/networking-with-ceras-part-1/), handles circular references, polymorphism, ...
+* [Ceras](https://github.com/rikimaru0345/Ceras) - Ceras is a binary serializer.
+It converts any object into a byte[] and back.
+It goes above and beyond in terms of features, speed, and comfort.
+Supports reference loops, large/complicated inheritance chains, splitting objects into parts and more.
-* [Protobuf.NET](https://github.com/mgravell/protobuf-net) - Protocol buffers is the name of the binary serialization format used by Google for much of their data communications
+* [Protobuf.NET](https://github.com/protobuf-net/protobuf-net) - Protocol buffers is the name of the binary serialization format used by Google for much of their data communications
 * [Json.NET](https://github.com/JamesNK/Newtonsoft.Json) - Popular high-performance JSON framework for .NET
 * [ServiceStack.Text](https://github.com/ServiceStack/ServiceStack.Text) - JSON, JSV and CSV Text Serializers used in servicestack.net
 * [Msgpack-Cli](https://github.com/msgpack/msgpack-cli) - MessagePack implementation for Common Language Infrastructure